pascal34070/Reinforcement-learning-in-finance/README.md

 # Reinforcement-learning-in-finance
-Code of course reinforcement learning in finance (Coursera)
+Code of the course "reinforcement learning in finance" (Coursera)